 Sometimes it was cheese danishes, sometimes apple fritters.

 But on very lucky mornings it was almond pastries, which were basically marzipan-filled puff pastry with sliced almonds on top (aka Banketstaaf!).
-I’ve been dying for this pastry and incidentally, this is the perfect time to share it, as it is a Dutch Christmas treat.
+I’ve been dying for this pastry and incidentally, this is the perfect time to share it, as it is a classic Dutch Christmas food.

 With flaky, buttery puff pastry and sweet almond marzipan, this easy Banketstaaf pastry is perfect paired with a cup of coffee on any morning.
 Don't wait until Christmas to make it!

 - Homemade marzipan.
-If you love almonds and you've never tried making homemade marzipan, let me tell you 2 things: 1) it's so easy to make it's ridiculous, and 2) when it comes to flavor and texture, homemade marzipan blows store-bought out of the water!
-The sweet almond aroma and flavor is captivating in this pastry.
+If you love almonds and you’ve never tried making homemade marzipan, let me tell you 2 things: 1) it’s so easy to make it’s ridiculous, and 2) when it comes to flavor and texture, homemade marzipan blows store-bought out of the water!
+The intense sweet almond aroma and flavor of homemade marzipan captivating in this Dutch pastry.

 - This recipe is forgiving.
 If you need to use store-bought marzipan (or store-bought almond paste), it will still work.
 Your pastry will still be incredible.
 It just won't be quite as incredible as it would be with homemade marzipan.